shiftboard/postman-api-client/README.md

 To use these requests, you must have an *Environment* with three keys and values:

-* `accessKeyId` - your unique API key from Shiftboard
+* `accessKeyID` - your unique API key from Shiftboard
 * `secretKey` - your secret key from Shiftboard
 * `shiftboardUri` - the URI for the API, e.g.:
   * Shiftboard in U.S. / Canada: **https://api.shiftdata.com/**